-The correct choice of a tree species in relation to site characteristics and local climate is an essential prerequisite for successful and sustainable forest management.
+The correct choice of tree species in relation to site characteristics and local climate is an essential prerequisite for sustainable forest management.
 Recently there has been renewed interest in the silvicultural characteristics of a wider palette of species as forest managers seek to diversify forests to reduce the risks of climate change and pests and diseases.

 Future updates to these pages